GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 either give the entire font name *or* just the font number listed in this table.
 To change the fonts used in plotting basemap frames, see the man page for :doc:`gmt.conf`.
-For direct plotting of text-strings, see the man page for :doc:`pstext`.
+For direct plotting of text-strings, see the man page for :doc:`text`.

 .. _non-default-fonts: